 Tree and shrub removal on environmentally sensitive land is not covered by a tree or vegetation removal application and may require a Development Application.

 Tree or shrub removal on private land associated with development cannot be undertaken under the Part A Tree Permit process and is to refer to Section 4 of the Manual for assessment criteria.

 For part C and any further information on Tree Removal Newcastle click here.

 For Newcastle City Council Tree Removal on private property that doesn’t meet these guidelines, a tree report by a qualified Arborist is required.
-This report has enough information for council to approve your application.
-The information in this report will have age, size and species of tree, health, life expectancy and enough photos with evidence of tree in question.
-A qualified Arborist will not write a report if he/she does not find enough evidence that this tree is diseased, dying or dangerous and requires removal.
+This report has enough information for the council to approve your application.
+The information in this report will have age, size, and species of tree, health, life expectancy, and enough photos with evidence of the tree in question.
+A qualified Arborist will not write a report if he/she does not find enough evidence that this tree is diseased, dying, or dangerous and requires removal.

 It is a our friendly, professional approach to making your experience a pleasurable one.
 Safety is our priority.

 Shelley, Owner Branch Management